openhab/openhab-docker/README.md

 Before enabling this make sure this is allowed by local laws and you agree with the applicable license and terms (see [OpenJDK (Cryptographic Cautions)](https://openjdk.java.net/groups/security)).

-The following addons are known to depend on the unlimited cryptographic strength policy:
+The following functionality depends on the unlimited cryptographic strength policy:

-* Eclipse IoT Market
-* KM200 binding
+* KM200 Binding
+* Linky Binding
-* Loxone binding
+* Loxone Binding
-* MQTT binding
+* MQTT Binding
+* openHAB Marketplace

 ## Parameters